 Grief is a natural healing process, not an illness. the death of someone we love can be devasting and is the most painful and complex loss we are ever likely to experience. sooner or later grief comes to us all.

-Lochmaben Church minister and elders recognize the loss of loved one is hard and we offer full support in a friendly and understanding atmosphere.
+Lochmaben Church elders recognize the loss of loved one is hard and we offer full support in a friendly and understanding atmosphere.